-General anesthesia is medication that makes you unconscious throughout the procedure.
-You and your doctor will discuss which option is best for you before the procedure.
+General anesthesia is a medication that makes you unconscious throughout the procedure.
+You and your doctor will discuss the best option for you before the procedure.

-The next step is the incision lines.
 If you’re having both eyelids operated on, the surgeon will likely start with the upper lid, followed by the lower.
-The incisions are made so that the scars are well-hidden within your natural eyelid structure.
+The incisions are made to hide the scars within your natural eyelid structure.

 The surgeon will then remove or reposition fat deposits, tighten muscles, or remove excess skin.

 Once the surgery is complete, the surgeon closes the incisions.
 This is typically done with sutures or skin glue.
-Following the surgery, you may experience puffiness and pain and swelling in the eye area.
+Following the surgery, you may experience puffiness, pain, and swelling in the eye area.

 Eyelid surgery, though quick, is serious.
 After a few hours, the anesthesia will wear off.
-You may feel pain and experience swelling, dark circles, blurred vision, and other side effects after surgery.
+You may feel pain and experience swelling, dark circles, blurred vision, and other side effects for a while.

-The doctor may use a lubricating ointment, cold compresses, or a loose covering of gauze to protect your eyes after surgery.
+Plastic surgeons may use a lubricating ointment, cold compresses, or a loose gauze covering to protect your eyes after surgery.
 They’ll then give you specific instructions on how to make your wounds heal quickly and cleanly.

 Some tips might include: